Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Algorithm

-Normally in the FedAvg algorithm, the federated operation is performed every learning step.
+Normally in federated learning, the federated operation is required to be performed every learning step (FedAvg).
 However, it is resource and time consuming to transmit the entire model each time, which is also impossible for a specific communication system.
-Thus, it is necessary to analyse the effect of federated frequency on our convergence speed.
-We applied the informational model for multi-agent learning defined in \cite{Terry2020Revisiting} to derive the upper bound for converging.
+But reducing the federated frequency can significantly lower the accuracy and convergence speed in conventional classification tasks.
+Thus, it is necessary to analyse the effect of federated frequency on the convergence speed of our proposed architecture.
+In this section, we applied the informational model for multi-agent learning defined in \cite{Terry2020Revisiting} and extend it to federated cases to derive the upper bound for converging speed under different federated frequencies for our model.

-Similar to Eq.\eqref{reward_sep} and Eq.\eqref{Q_function_sep}, we can separate the information required to fit the Q-function in each agent $i$ into local information (information in $\overline{s}^i$) and coordinating information (information in $s^{i,i'} \forall i'\in I^{-i}$).
-We also define the local information in $i$-th agent at time $t$ as $\mathcal{I}_{i,\text{env}}(t)$ and the coordinating information between $i$ and its neighbor $i'$ as $\mathcal{I}_{i,i'}(t)$.
-In this way, we have the overall information in agent $i$ at time $t$ as
+Similar to Eq.\eqref{Q_function_sep}, we can separate the knowledge or information required to fit the Q-function in each agent $i$ into local information (information in $\overline{s}^i$) and cooperative information (information in $s^{i,i'} \forall i'\in I^{-i}$).
+We also define the local information in $i$-th agent at time $t$ as $\mathcal{I}_{i,\text{env}}(t)$ and the cooperative information between $i$ and its neighbor $i'$ as $\mathcal{I}_{i,i'}(t)$.
+In this way, we have the overall information in $i$th agent at time $t$ as

-During the learning procedure, the information increase in each time step.
-For any agent $i$ in a group of agent $\mathcal{B}$ with neighbor agents $\mathcal{B}^{-i}$, we define the information gain in each learning time step as
+During the learning procedure, the information increases over each time step.
+For any agent $i$ in a group of agent $\mathcal{B}$ with neighbor agents $\mathcal{B}^{-i}$, the information gain in each learning time step is defined as